The Clinical Reality

 Z-drugs — zolpidem (Ambien), zaleplon (Sonata), eszopiclone (Lunesta) — target a related but distinct GABA-A receptor subtype and are also relevant to disclose.
 While not technically benzodiazepines, they share pharmacological overlap and can create dependence.
 GHB and phenibarbital also act on GABA systems and require specific management protocols.
 Complete medication disclosure is the foundation of safe treatment — we design your protocol based on what you actually take, not what your chart says.

-The Taper Process
+The Onsite Taper Process

-How We Manage Your Benzodiazepine Taper
+How We Manage Your Benzodiazepine Taper at MindScape

-Post-Treatment Taper Completion
+Post-Flood Taper Completion & Integration

 Benzo Withdrawal vs Opioid Withdrawal